Chloe-O/Milestone-Project-Two-Chernobyl-Tours/readME.md

 ![Screenshot of Index Page from Huawei P20 Pro](./assets/readme-wireframe-images/Screenshot_20200923_204451_com.android.chrome.jpg)

-- I have run my code through HTML, CSS & JS validators with no serious issues
+- I have rectified a parse error with my HTML and removed the use of 'iframe border' from my CSS, now no errors are present when validating

 ![HTML validator](./assets/readme-wireframe-images/html-validated-no-errors.png)
 ![CSS validator](./assets/readme-wireframe-images/css-validated-no-errors.png)